-The recently introduced Ebel 1911 Tekton Real Madrid (ref.
-1215947) automatic chronograph is Ebel’s first watch that features a not so common bezel-less design.
+The recently introduced 1911 Tekton Real Madrid (ref.
+1215947) is Ebel’s first chronograph that features a not so common bezel-less design.
 Unlike the vast majority of mechanical timepieces in this price range, the special edition model that is designed to honor the Spanish football club Real Madrid has no bezel at all, sporting in its stead a flat sapphire crystal, which is anchored to the case with six polished screws over an aluminum ring and gasket.

-Well, I had a bezelless watch back in 1980s when I was a kid, but that was a not particularly expensive electronic timekeeper made in Hong-Kong.
-The gadget looked cool, but its plastic “crystal” that was fixed to the body with four screws gave its first crack in about half a year after I purchased it.
+I had a bezel-less watch back in the 1980s when I was a kid, but that was a not particularly expensive electronic timekeeper made in Hong-Kong.
+The gadget looked cool, but the plastic “crystal” that was fixed to the body with four screws gave its first crack in about half a year after I purchased it.

 What a sad story.

-Ebel, however, was so impressed with the design idea that now the company plans to use similar construct in a number of other upcoming models.
+Ebel, however, was so impressed with the design idea that now the company plans to use a similar construct in several other upcoming models.

 For example, the last year’s Zodiac ZMX 03 chronograph diver will take a leak below the 110 meters mark and the gorgeous IWC Aquatimer Deep Two is rated at 120 meters, and even the ultra-luxury Ulysse Nardin Maxi Marine Diver Titanium chronometer is on par with the watch in question.

 The price of such an impressive water-tightness is the size of the hexagonal case.
-Even by today’s standards, the diameter of 48.5mm brings the watch to the category of mechanical wrist monsters.
+Even by today’s standards, the diameter of 48.5mm brings the 1911 Tekton to the category of mechanical wrist monsters.
 Thankfully, the body is made of feather-light titanium, so the watch will not be a burden.

-The time machine is powered by Ebel’s new Cal.
-245 movement.
-Based on the Ebel Caliber 137, it is developed and assembled solely in-house.
+The time machine is powered by Ebel’s new self-winding Caliber 245.
+Based on the earlier Caliber 137, it is developed and assembled solely in-house.

-Featuring a chronograph complication with a 45 min counter, the caliber is reserved for their football-themed series of limited edition watches (we have already seen it in the Tektons built for Ajax Amsterdam, Arsenal FC, Bayern Munich FC, and Glasgow Rangers fans.)
+Featuring a chronograph complication with a 45 min counter, the caliber is reserved for their football-themed series of limited editions (we have already seen it in the Tektons built for Ajax Amsterdam, Arsenal FC, Bayern Munich FC, and Glasgow Rangers fans.)

 The COSC-certified mechanism is said to be developed and assembled solely by Ebel, for good or for bad.

-From where I stand, the fact that this information was omitted actually did the watch a disservice since, let’s be honest here, there are not so many people who’d want to invest up to $10,000 USD (yes, this is the recommended minimum price of the watch although I am quite sure that there will be quite impressive discounts when it finally goes on sale) into a watch powered by a totally in-house mechanism made by a second-tier brand.
-However, knowing that the new design is based on a solid foundation laid by one of the most prominent watchmaking brands of pre-Quartz Crisis era, would, in my opinion, bring a lot more potential clients.
+From where I stand, the fact that this information was omitted did the watch a disservice since (let’s be honest here) there are not so many people who’d want to invest up to $10,000 (yes, this is the recommended minimum price although I am sure that there will be impressive discounts when it finally goes on sale) into a watch powered by a totally in-house mechanism made by a second-tier brand.
+However, knowing that the new design is based on a solid foundation laid by one of the most prominent brands of pre-Quartz Crisis era, would, in my opinion, bring a lot more potential clients.

 The 1911 Tekton’s production run is limited to 500 units.
 It will go on sale later this year.